nickrusso42518/racc/README.md

     retaining all the uncompressed text files on the control machine is not a long-term solution.
 Setting this to `false` is useful for quick tests or troubleshooting.
+  * `hash_type`: A string that specifies what hash algorithm to use when computing the hash of the contents of each file.
+These are written to a consolidated CSV file on a per-device basis.
+The algorithms available vary based on your installed Python `hashlib` version, but simple algorithms like `"md5"` and `"sha1"` are recommended.
+You can set this value to `false` to skip the procecss of generating hashes, which will cause the playbook to run a little faster.
   * `newline_sequence`: Determines what kind of line terminator to use for output files.
 See the Ansible documentation for a full list of options.
   * `archive_format`: Determines what kind of archive to create when the